TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 * LED 2 indicates processor in debug mode

-* LED 7 indicates processor in error mode
+* LED 3 indicates DDR3 PHY initialization done

 * The GRETH core is enabled and runs without problems at both 100 and 1000 Mbit.
 The 1000 Mbit operation requires the commercial